CMU-Graphics/Scotty3D/README.md

 Your machine is missing a package.
 Simply install it by running `apt-get install libasound2-dev`.

+> `X11/Xlib.h: No such file or directory`

+Your machine is missing a package.
+Simply install it by running `apt-get install libx11-dev`.

+> `gtk/gtk.h: No such file or directory`

+Your machine is missing a package.
+Simply install it by running `apt-get install libgtk-3-dev`.

 ### Windows
 > `library machine type 'x64' conflicts with target machine type 'x86'`